All Episodes

 It's kind of comical to watch here.

-The media and a protesters really trying to make it sound like uh Governor Walker is gonna sick the National Guard on the protesters and beat the protesters upside ahead.
+The media and the protesters really trying to make it sound like Governor Walker is going to sick the National Guard on the protesters and beat the protesters upside the head.

 But that's not why the National Guard is there.

-The claim was rated a pants on fire untruth by this bunch, which clarified that the governor referenced calling up the National Guard if workers didn't show up to work, not to quash the protesters that beat them upside the head.
+The claim was rated a pants-on-fire untruth by this bunch, which clarified that the governor referenced calling up the National Guard if workers didn't show up to work, not to quash the protesters and beat them upside the head.

-The uh the point, uh, ladies and gentlemen, is they're there to do work necessary if people do not do their jobs.
+The point, ladies and gentlemen, is they're there to do work necessary if people do not do their jobs.

 It's to keep the state operating.